Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Quickstart.md

 1. First, we specify all the namespaces which contains the methods and classes that serve our purpose.

-2. Then we go ahead and create an instance on a swytchApp
+2. Then we go ahead and create an instance on a swytchApp.

-3. Next we configure our Swytch app to perform a specific action when we receive a GET request on the root path using the `AddAction` method.
+3. Next we configure our Swytch app to perform a specific action when we receive a GET request on the root path(`/`) using the `AddAction` method.
 We shall refer to this as adding an action to our Swytch app.
 The method takes in 3 parameters.
 First is the HTTP method(s) on which we should perform the action, the second is the path and the third is the action method/handler method itself.
 You will find more information on what the action method is, how to write it and different ways of using it in the [guide]() section.

-4. Finally, we start our server and wait for requests
+4. Finally, we start our server and wait for requests.

-To run the application simply make sure you're in the project root and then run `Dotnet run` or just start it from your IDE with whatever button provided.
+To run the application simply make sure you're in the project root and then execute `Dotnet run` in the terminal or just start it from your IDE with whatever button provided.